altocodenl/TODIS/readme.md

 - Reduce the mental overwhelm induced by glancing at a wall of text.
 - Complement the power of text with the power of other graphical means.

 The last point is best summarized by [Jack Rusher](https://jackrusher.com/strange-loop-2022/), when he reminds us that *the visual cortex exists*.
-This point is worth remembering: just using text to represent data is not always the best to represent that data; other graphical elements are **not** just handholding.
-And even some proper handholding can make a great difference.
+This point is worth remembering!
+Just using text to represent data is not always the best way to represent it.
+Other graphical elements are **not** just handholding (and even some proper handholding can make a great difference!).

 Despite interfaces being made of graphical elements besides text, they can still be represented with text or with zeroes and ones.
 For example, in modern web applications, all of the interface (with the exception of images) is created with text that represents graphical elements.
 Even icons are usually written using [SVG](https://en.wikipedia.org/wiki/SVG), which is a textual format.